Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Velocity profiles

 \section{Velocity profiles}

-\autoref{fig:Wscaled_d4_d5} displays the radial profile of the dimensionless azimuthal velocity along the mid-plane $\overline{x} = 0.5$ in the channels of curvature ratio $\delta_4$ and $\delta_5$ for various Reynolds numbers.
+\autoref{fig:Wscaled_d4_d5} displays the radial profile of the dimensionless azimuthal velocity along the mid-plane $\overline{z} = 0.5$ in the channels of curvature ratio $\delta_4$ and $\delta_5$ for various Reynolds numbers.
 Those profiles evidence the existence of a local velocity maximum near the inner wall of the channel of curvature ratio $\delta_4$ and the shift of the velocity maximum toward to the outer wall when the Reynolds number increases.
-In addition, we note that at high Reynolds (or Dean) numbers, the maximum is located at a distance $\approx b/4$ from the outer wall.
+In addition, we note that at high Reynolds (or Dean) numbers, the maximum is located at a distance $\approx b/4$ from the outer wall (similar observation was noted with a channel of different aspect ratio $\lambda_2=\frac{4}{17}$).
 The same conclusions can be drawn for $\delta_5$, although the velocity profiles at low De are flatter than those reported for $\delta_4$.

 Next, to better characterize the secondary flow, we consider the profile of the radial velocity $\overline{v}_r$, for instance along the axial direction, as displayed in Fig. \ref{fig:Vr_low_De} at the medium plane $\overline{r}=0$.
-As expected from the shape of secondary vortices, the radial velocity is positive near the midplane ($\overline{x}=0$), as it is oriented from the inner to the outer wall, and it is negative near the top and bottom walls.
-This figure shows also that scaling the radial velocity with $\delta \mathrm{Re}\lambda^2$ at small Dean number $(\mathrm{De} \le 50)$, allows not only to collapse all the profiles, but the amplitude of radial velocity approaches $O(1)$.
-Moreover, at moderate Dean numbers ($50\le\mathrm{De}\le 250$), Fig. \ref{fig:Vr_mod_De} shows that the radial velocity scales reasonably well like $\sqrt{\delta}$ which also aligns with the dimensional analysis presented in section \ref{sec:Dimensional}.
+As expected from the shape of secondary vortices, the radial velocity is positive near the midplane ($\overline{z}=0$), as it is oriented from the inner to the outer wall, and it is negative near the top and bottom walls.
+This figure shows also that scaling the radial velocity with $\mathrm{Re} \ \delta \ \frac{\lambda^2}{D^2}$ at small Dean number $(\mathrm{De} \le 50)$, allows to collapse all the profiles.
+Moreover, at moderate Dean numbers ($50\le\mathrm{De}\le 250$), Fig. \ref{fig:Vr_mod_De} shows that the radial velocity scales reasonably well like $\sqrt{\frac{\delta}{D}}$ which also aligns with the dimensional analysis presented in section \ref{sec:Dimensional}.
 The fact that the curves do not collapse on a single master trend suggests that $\overline{v}_r$ should also depend on the Reynolds number in addition to $\delta$.
 This will be discussed in the next section, considering the average amplitude of the secondary flow intensity.